lexibank/tlopo/out/vol3/chapter2.md

 In certain NCV languages tree names occur with one of two prefixes.
 In Tamambo, stems naming trees and large bushes (but not other plant types) are regularly prefixed with _vu-_ 'tree ', e.g. _vu-mambue_ 'chestnut tree ', _vu-niu_ 'coconut palm', _vu-ŋai-ŋai_ 'canarium nut tree' ([Jauncey 1997](../sources/Jauncey1997)).
 Vines, ferns, tubers and grasses are not prefixed with _vu-_, but Jauncey observes that 'some large kinds of bushes are marked as trees, but only if they do have a main central trunk'.
 This supports her inference that _vu-_ reflects POc _&ast;puqu(n)_ 'base of tree; source, origin' ([ch.
 4, §2.1](../contributions/3-4#s-2-1)).

-Contrasting with _vu-_ is the prefix _ra-_ 'leaf of (ROOT)', reflecting POc _&ast;raun_ 'leaf ([ch.
+Contrasting with _vu-_ is the prefix _ra-_ 'leaf of (ROOT)', reflecting POc _&ast;raun_ 'leaf' ([ch.
 4, §2.5](../contributions/3-4#s-2-5)), e.g. _ra-ɣaviɣa_ 'leaf of Malay apple', _ra-ɣatabola_ 'leaf of Dracontomelon vitiense', _ra-moli_ 'leaf of citrus tree'.

 Both prefixes derive countable units.
 Thus [_vu-_ROOT] means 'a tree of the kind denoted by ROOT' and [_ra-_ROOT] means 'a leaf of the kind of tree denoted by ROOT'.
 This interpretation receives support from the fact that the prefixes also occur with _xai_ 'tree, wood': _vu-xai_ is 'a tree', i.e. _vu-_ denotes the unit and _xai_ the nature of the unit.
 POc _&ast;puqu(n)_ meant 'base of tree', but by metonymy acquired the sense 'a tree-like unit'.
 [François](../sources/Francois2002) ([2002](../sources/Francois2002): 50) reports that the Araki prefixes _vi-_ and _da-_ have similar functions to Tamambo _vu-_ and _ra-_ respectively.

 The corresponding forms in Fijian languages preserve largely unchanged the POc construction from which Tamambo _vu-_ and _ra-_ are derived.
 In Wayan Fijian we find the construction [NOUN _ni_ NOUN].
 In the broadest terms, the second noun serves as an attribute of the first.
 Thus in a phrase like _rau ni kulu_ 'a breadfruit leaf', _kulu_ 'breadfruit' specifies the type of _rau_ 'leaf.
 For example:

 - _vū_ 'base, bottom' in _vū ni niu_ 'a coconut palm', _vū ni kulu_ 'a breadfruit tree ', _vū ni koka_ 'a Bischofia javanica tree ';
 - _rau_ 'leaf' in _rau ni niu_ 'a coconut frond ', _rau ni kulu_ 'a breadfruit leaf', _rau ni koka_ 'a Bischofia javanica leaf;
 - _vua_ 'fruit' in _vua ni kulu_ 'fruit of breadfruit tree' (i.e. 'a breadfruit' ).

 Like Tamambo _vu-_, Wayan _vū_ 'base, bottom' is used metonymically to refer to whole trees.
 As a result, like Tamambo _xai_, Wayan _kai_ 'tree, shrub' can serve as the second noun: _vū ni kai_ 'a tree/shrub ', _rau ni kai_ 'a leaf', _vua ni kai_ 'fruit of tree' (i.e. 'a fruit' ), _tiki ni kai_ 'piece of wood, stick' (_tiki_ 'part, piece').

-Wayan, like other Fijian languages, here preserves a POc noun phrase construction which had a variety offunctions.
+Wayan, like other Fijian languages, here preserves a POc noun phrase construction which had a variety of functions.
 Sometimes called the 'associative' construction in the literature of Oceanic linguistics, this construction allowed one noun to be used as an attribute modifying another.
 It had two forms, the choice between them depending on whether the first (head) noun was a zero-valency noun or a monovalent noun.[^19]

 <a id="p-48"></a>